 “For you were bought at a price; therefore glorify God in your body and in your spirit, which are God’s.”
 (1 Cor.
 6:20 NKJV).

-Any life presented, yielded, or surrendered to Jesus Christ ceases to be an ordinary, insignificant, unimportant, or unholy life!
+Any life that is presented, yielded or surrendered to Jesus Christ ceases to be an ordinary, insignificant, unimportant or unholy life!

 Paul reveals, “Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.”
 (2 Cor.
 5:17 NKJV).

-As a born-again believer, you are now a washed, sanctified, justified, and anointed person in Christ Jesus.
-You are no longer a wretched, miserable, and helpless sinner or weakling; you are now an anointed saint in Christ Jesus.
+As a born-again believer, you are now a washed, sanctified, justified and anointed person in Christ Jesus.
+You are no longer a wretched, miserable, and helpless sinner or weakling; you are now a supernatural and anointed saint in Christ Jesus.

 Paul testifies, “And such were some of you.
 But you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus and by the Spirit of our God.”
 (1 Cor.
 6:11 NKJV).